vectorsize/substance-text/README.md

 ## TODO

-- Implement link types differently to address the link CRUD aspects
+- Implement link types differently to address the link CRUD nature
 - Same workflow would ideally work for comments (Should we have a separate part in the UI dedicated to CRUDed elements?)